"I'm not James Dean. And no one else is either. There's always someone being called the next James Dean. But there was only one. And he's dead."

 Of course, you can't have a serious series about high school (and then college) with one couple going along blissfully with no drama, so despite their impressive chemistry, their star-crossed relationship got screwed up over and over again as they broke up, then reunited, then were pushed apart, but reunited, but again broke up, after which Dylan dated Brenda's best friend Kelly Taylor (Jennie Garth) but then they broke up…Then he and Brenda kinda reunited on Doherty's farewell episode, their kiss a parting gift as she planned to "move to Europe."

 Down the road, after Perry had left the series in 1995, Brenda and Dylan were said to be living together in Europe—though Perry returned in 1998 and Dylan ended up with Kelly.

 When Doherty was first battling breast cancer back in 2016, Perry said about his former onscreen love at REWind Com, "She was a very big part of the success of the show.
 None of us are up here today without Shannen.
 She's been through a lot.
 She's not doing well right now, but sometimes her contributions are minimized."

-When news first broke that Perry was hospitalized last year, Doherty posted a photo of them from the famous "Spring Dance" episode, in which Dylan and Brenda are blissfully in love and she ends up losing her virginity to him—in a hotel room upstairs while the dance rages on below.
-It's all very adult, and these people can in no universe pass for 16, but that's OK.
+When news first broke that Perry was hospitalized, Doherty posted a photo of them from the famous "Spring Dance" episode, in which Dylan and Brenda were blissfully in love and she ended up losing her virginity to him—in a hotel room upstairs while the dance rages on below.
+It's all very adult, and those people could in no universe (not even in the world of Euphoria) pass for 16, but that's OK.

 As he became one-half of one of the most memorable TV couples of all time (and then half of another couple, and another, and another after that), Perry branched out into movies almost immediately—most memorably with the original Buffy the Vampire Slayer film, opposite Kristy Swanson, and then the rodeo drama 8 Seconds, playing real-life bull rider Lane Frost.